rc1149135/High-Ranker-Code-Competition-Ranker/README.md

-# CodeSpace: The Ultimate CP Platform 🚀
+# CodeSpace: The Ultimate Coding Platform 🚀

 CodeSpace is a high-fidelity competitive programming and institution-level analytics platform.
 It aggregates student performance from multiple platforms (LeetCode, Codeforces, etc.), provides a unified leaderboard, and features a cinematic real-time "Combat" system with an AI Code Auditor.